First step — preparation!

 - Measuring tape

 We’re all predisposed differently so the only person you can actually compare yourself with is you.
 Some people lose a lot of weight on keto just after a couple of days and feel great while doing it.
 Some people don’t lose any weight at all during the first weeks and can even feel a bit poorly (keto flu).
-This is probably because the body needs more time to adjust to using fat instead of sugar as fuel.
-You didn’t put on that weight in two weeks, right?
+This might be because the body needs more time to adjust to using fat instead of sugar as fuel.5 You didn’t put on that weight in two weeks, right?
 So relax and give it some time.

 If you signed up for our keto challenge because you want to lose weight, you might want to track your progress.
 But if you get stressed out just by thinking about weighing yourself – don’t.
 There are different ways of tracking your progress.
 Use your senses.
 First of all, you’ll probably feel it and see it in the mirror.
 Maybe you’ve got a pair of favorite jeans that don’t fit you anymore?
 Try them on as a way of measuring your progress in a practical way without using a scale.